 Synthorx doesn’t make the news a lot.
 But when it does, it makes sure people pay attention.

-The synthetic biology startup came out with two big announcements this week: Laura Shawver is taking its helms as CEO, president and director; scientific founder Floyd Romesberg has published a paper in Nature discussing a how a semi-synthetic organism can translate DNA with two additional bases (X and Y) into novel proteins.
+The synthetic biology startup came out with two big announcements this week: Laura Shawver is taking its helm as CEO, president and director; scientific founder Floyd Romesberg has published a paper in Nature discussing how a semi-synthetic organism can translate DNA with two additional bases (X and Y) into novel proteins.

 “You can’t do an IPO or a big venture raise with a part-time CEO bootstrapped across three or four companies,” Jay Lichter of Avalon Ventures, which backs the company, told Endpoints News on Monday.
 “The tech has had a major inflection, and as a result we need full-time A-team talent to run the company.”

 Shawver, a well-known exec who led Cleave Biosciences through two sizable rounds of funding, steps right up to the task.
 She is already thinking about taking the first programs into clinical development, as well as seeking partnerships where Synthorx can help tweak therapeutics using new protein candidates the company calls “Synthorins.”

 “It’s not very often that one gets to participate in something that is potentially game-changing for therapeutics and likely will — this platform technology will be utilized for years to come,” she told Endpoints.

 She decided to take the job after meeting with Romesberg, the Scripps researcher who first came up with the way to incorporate new DNA components in E. Coli genes.
 That led to the inception of the company in 2014.